yeti-switch/doc/docs/en/yeti-ui.rst

             - resolve ruri enabled => RURI will be `user@1.1.1.1`
             - resolve ruri disabled => RURI will be `user@domain.com`
+    Incoming auth username
+        ****TODO****
+    Incoming auth password
+        ****TODO****
     Auth enabled
-        enable authorization for outgoing calls
+        Enable authorization for outgoing calls.
     Auth user
-        auth username
+        Auth username.
     Auth password
-        auth password
+        Auth password.
     Auth from user
-        From user-part for auth
+        From user-part for auth.
     Auth from domain
-        From domain-part for auth

-    Diversion policy
-        Policy to process Diversion header
-    Diversion rewrite rule
-        regular expression pattern for Diversion
-    Diversion rewrite result
-        regular expression replacement for Diversion
-    Src name rewrite rule
-        regular expression pattern for From display-name part Src name rewrite result
-        regular expression replacement for From display-name part Src rewrite rule
-        regular expression pattern for From user part Src rewrite result
-        regular expression replacement for From user part Dst rewrite rule
-        regular expression pattern for To and RURI user part Dst rewrite result
-        regular expression replacement for To and RURI user part Auth enabled
-        enable authorization for outgoing calls
-    Auth user
-        auth username
-    Auth password
-        auth password
-    Auth from user
-        From user-part for auth
-    Auth from domain
-        From domain-part for auth
+        From domain-part for auth.
     Term use outbound proxy
-        use outbound proxy for termination
+        Use outbound proxy for termination.
     Term force outbound proxy
-        force usage of outbound proxy for termination Term outbound proxy
+        Force usage of outbound proxy for termination.
+    Term proxy transport protocol
+        ****TODO****
-        outbound proxy address
+    Term outbound proxy
-    Term next hop for replies
-        ..
+        Outbound proxy address.
     Term next hop
-        ..
+        ****TODO****
     Term disconnect policy
-        ..
+        ****TODO****
     Term append headers req
-        headers list to append to the INITIAL invite Sdp alines filter type
+        Headers list to append to the INITIAL invite.
+    Sdp alines filter type
-        Filter type to process alines in SDP. possible values: Transparent, Blacklist, Whitelist Sdp alines filter list
+        Filter type to process alines in SDP. possible values: Transparent, Blacklist, Whitelist.
+    Sdp alines filter list
-        SDP alines comma-separated list
+        SDP alines comma-separated list.
     .. _gateway_ringing_timeout:

     Ringing timeout
         Timeout between `18x` and `200 OK` responses.

-        In case of timeout: routing attempt will be canceled and further processing (attempt to reroute or give up) depends from disconnect policy.
+        In case of timeout: routing attempt will be canceled. and further processing (attempt to reroute or give up) depends from disconnect policy.
-    Relay options
-        Transparent relay of In-dialog OPTIONS between call legs Relay reinvite
-        Transparent relay of In-dialog re-INVITE between call legs Relay hold
-        Transparent relay of In-dialog re-INVITE with hold/unhold requests between call legs Relay prack
-        Transparent relay of In-dialog PRACK between call legs Relay UPDATE
-        Transparent relay of SIP UPDATE between call legs.
-    Suppress early media
-	Allows to send 180 Ringing message without SDP to LegA when received 180/183 with SDP from LegB of gateway.
-    Fake 180 timer
-        Allows to set up timer for 183 SIP messages with SDP.
-If there is no 183 message during this timer, SEMS would send 180 message forsibly.
-    Transit headers from origination
-	    Filter of headers in SIP requests which applies to origited calls.
-Look at :ref:`headers filtering <headers_fitering>` Transit headers from termination
-	    Filter of headers in SIP requests which applies to terminated calls.
-Look at :ref:`headers filtering <headers_fitering>` Sip interface name
-            The name of network interface which SEMS is listening on.
-It might be useful if it is necessary to route SIP-traffic from different IP-addresses.
     Allow 1xx without to tag
         Allows behavior, which violates RFC, when YETI will process 1xx responses without To-tag.
+    Max 30x redirects
+        ****TODO****
+    Max transfers
+        ****TODO****
     Sip timer B
-        SIP timer B (transaction timeout) override. must be less than Call can be rerouted if this allowed by disconnect policy configuration.
+        SIP timer B (transaction timeout) override.
+Must be less than         ****TODO**** Call can be rerouted if this allowed by disconnect policy configuration.
     Dns srv failover timer
         SIP timer M (INVITE retransmit) override.
 Must have value less than timer B.
         Call can be rerouted if this allowed by disconnect policy configuration.
+    Suppress early media
+	    Allows to send 180 Ringing message without SDP to LegA when received 180/183 with SDP from LegB of gateway.
+    Fake 180 timer
+        Allows to set up timer for 183 SIP messages with SDP.
+If there is no 183 message during this timer, SEMS would send 180 message forsibly.
+    Send lnp information
+        ****TODO****

+Translations **Gateway** attributes:
+    Diversion policy
+        Policy to process Diversion header.
+    Diversion rewrite rule
+        Regular expression pattern for Diversion.
+    Diversion rewrite result
+        Regular expression replacement for Diversion.
+    Src name rewrite rule
+        Regular expression pattern for From display-name part.
+    Src name rewrite result
+        Regular expression replacement for From display-name part.
+    Src rewrite rule
+        Regular expression pattern for From user part.
+    Src rewrite result
+        Regular expression replacement for From user part.
+    Dst rewrite rule
+        Regular expression pattern for To and RURI user part.
+    Dst rewrite result
+        Regular expression replacement for To and RURI user part.

+Media **Gateway** attributes:
     Sdp c location
         Location of connection-line in SDP payloads which are generated by YETI.
         Possible values: